MilkyBruv/jocoa/README.md

-# japm
+# jocoa

-Package manager, project generator, and compiler for Java.

-maven be shit so like i made this fr
+A simple compiler and packager for Java